Welcome to CHIMPS! For personal and academic use.

 RECENT UPDATES

-2020 – Coded to allow “absolute value” measurement of delta (change) from pitch to pitch, thus having just 6 different values instead of 11.
+2020 – Coded to allow “absolute value” measurement of change from pitch to pitch, thus having just 6 different values instead of 11.
 Background: In Babbitt’s Time Point system, we need to measure the melodic interval from one note to the next.
 Is the pitch class “B” eleven steps away from “C,” or one step away from “C”?
 This is an important question, the answer to which has consequences in the musical output.
-In Babbitt, B is eleven steps up from C. If all pitch classes are to be considered of equal importance, then there is really no significance of up or down - at least when analyzing a tone row.
-That is, the notes C3, C4, and C5 are the same pitch class. then we should only use the “absolute value” of the distance from one pitch class to another.
-That means that we only have six [or 599] possible steps of distance, not eleven [or 1199].
+In Babbitt, B is eleven steps up from C. Yet, if all pitch classes are to be considered of equal importance, then there is really no significance of up or down - at least when analyzing a tone row.
+That is, the notes C3, C4, and C5 are the same pitch class.
+Therefore we should only use the “absolute value” of the distance from one pitch class to another.
+That means that we only have six possible steps of distance, not eleven.

 2020.
-With the “absolute value” delta, it needs an “Exponential Time” option.
-(In Babbitt, the time scale is LINEAR with respect to the pitch delta.)
+Exponential Time duration.
+With only six steps of pitch change, it would be useful to have an “Exponential Time” option.
+(In Babbitt, the time scale is LINEAR with respect to the pitch change, but there are eleven different values.)
 With this new exponential time option, the durations of notes shall be exponential and the user can choose a “base” for the exponent.
 A base of 2.0 would result in our familiar note lengths 1/32, 1/16, 1/8, ¼, ½, whole, etc… but “dotted” durations would not occur.
 A base of less than 1.0 would result in the reverse result, larger intervals would result in shorter times.
-A base of exactly 1.0 would result in all notes having the same duration (try it for minimalist movie scores).
+A base of 1.0 would result in all notes having the same duration (Try it for "minimalism" film scores).
 Personally, I have been finding a base of 1.4 – 1.7 to be pleasing.

 MICROTONAL SERIALISM

-I propose a serial “matrix” based upon an N-tone row (not only 12) that is not chosen from the 12-tone equal-tempered scale, but any arbitrary pitches.
-Practically speaking, there are 1200 pitch classes available in a typical modern synthesizer based on MIDI note numbers and cents.
-Of course, in theory, there are an infinite number of frequencies within an octave, but how many are audibly distinct?
-100 cents per semitone is a good guess at an upper limit.
+I propose a serial “matrix” based upon an N-tone row (not only 12) that is not chosen from the 12-tone equal-tempered scale, but from any arbitrary pitches.
+Practically speaking, there are 1200 pitches per octave available in a typical modern synthesizer based on MIDI note numbers and cents.

-If however, if the N tones are “equal-tempered” then there will only be N different resulting pitch classes, just as in traditional 12-tone composition.
-The 2021-03 release of this software provides an “easy-equal” command that will automatically calculate and create N equal-tempered pitch classes to choose from.
+If however, the N tones are “equal-tempered” then there will only be N different resulting pitch classes, just as in traditional 12-tone composition.
+The 3/2021 release of this software provides an “Easy-equal” command that will automatically calculate and create N equal-tempered pitch classes for the user to choose from.

 DIFFICULTIES: Notation and Live Performance.

-produced by this software will likely not be able to be performed "live" by human performers.
+produced by this software will likely not be able to be performed "live" by human performers with current instruments.

 The first difficulty is the problem of notation: Our current system of music notation is based on twelve